jdluque/faster-tphyl-reconstruction/README.md

 | -t         | Draw output tree with Graphviz           | -              | :white_circle: |
 | -l         | Log to a file                            | experiments.log| :white_circle: |

-To trigger our original LP bounding algorithm with PDLP solver, use `-b 10` for _full_ LP rewrites and  `-b 11` for _partial_ LP rewrites.
+To trigger our original LP (Linear Program) bounding algorithm with PDLP solver, use `-b 10` for _full_ LP rewrites and  `-b 11` for _partial_ LP rewrites.
 The bounding algorithms indicated by `-b 1` and `-b 2` are MWS algorithms carried over from PhISCS-BnB.

 <a name="example"></a>